vannguyengd/gooddata-ui/docs/19_webcomponents_insight.md

 * `insight` - mandatory, the ID of the insight to embed.
 * `workspace` - optional, the ID of the workspace for this dashboard.
 By default, it is taken from the context (e.g., from the script URL).
 * `locale` - optional, defaults to `en-US`.
 The localization of the visualization.
-For all available languages, see [the full list of available localizations].
+For all available languages, see [the full list of available localizations][1].
 * `title` - optional.
 If provided as a boolean shortcut attribute, it will render the insight title.
 If provided as a string, it will override the default value and render the visualization with that string.

 ```html